June 2009 Archives

 To make things even more politically complex, many of the vendors are starting to compete in the marketplace, vying for the same markets and customers.
 In this competitive environment, interoperability is a double-edge sword.

 Okay, so let's pretend our developers get past their own stubbornness and decide to make some changes to be more interoperable.
 Who do you do your interoperability testing with?
 Do you test against anyone that comes along?
 Or maybe just in cases where "the business case works"?
-What happens if you or anyone else makes changes?
-Do you re-test with everyone?
-It was easy when there were just a few other applications to test with on the market, but now with hundreds of applications and devices to test, it becomes clear that the maintenance of SIP interoperability testing becomes a bigger burden than the original development.

 For those of you that have deployed SIP-based solutions or SIP Trunking, there is a pretty good chance that you've had to navigate your way through the maze of SIP interoperability, wondering why it is so difficult to get a straight answer out of anyone on whether two systems will work together or not.

 SIP is supposed to be a standard and eliminate many of the challenges with integrating systems from various vendors together, right?
 If my IP-PBX is RFC 3261 compliant and my SIP Trunking service provider is RFC 3261 compliant, they should just work, correct?
 Well--maybe or maybe not.
-Most likely there will be interoperability issues.